hairypoppins/lightdesk/README.md

 ![Light selection](lights.png)

 This lists all of the light objects in the current scene.
 The toggle buttons above may be used to filter the list by light type.
-Standard filter and sort-by-name options are also available from the drop-down section at the foot of the list.
+Standard filter and sort by name options are available from the drop-down section at the foot of the list.

-Select a light from the list and click Add to create a new lighting channel and assign the selected light to it.
-Optionally, click Add All to quickly create channels for all the lights currently displayed in the light list.
-Click Delete All to delete all current channels, or remove individual channels by clicking the Delete button in their panel headers.
+Select a light in the list and click the Add button to create a new lighting channel and assign the selected light to it.
+Alternatively, click Add All to quickly create channels for all the lights currently displayed in the light list.
+Click Delete All to delete all current channels, or remove specific channels by clicking the Delete button in the channel headers.

 ![Channels](channels.png)